-KTVB Meteorologist Larry Gebert says flooding in the Boise foothills remains a safety issue.
-Those who live near gulches and dry creeks coming out of the Boise foothills should monitor the rainfall and be ready to leave quickly if flood waters rise.
+KTVB Meteorologist Larry Gebert says flooding in mountain areas remains a safety issue.
+Those who live near streams, gulches, and dry creeks should monitor the rainfall and be ready to leave quickly if flood waters rise.

 Residents throughout the Treasure Valley should expect rainfall throughout Tuesday afternoon, with the possibility of more thunderstorms into the evening.